New Student Advising

 In addition to providing students with strong foundations as writers, critical readers, and analytical thinkers, majors in the Humanities and Social Sciences also offer a great deal of curricular flexibility.

 All students fulfill the Humanities Core requirement in their first year by taking at least the Autumn and Winter quarter of an approved Humanities sequence.
 There are many sequences from which to choose, but all provide a common introduction to College-level reading, analysis, and writing.
 See here for descriptions of all Humanities sequence options.
-You will rank the Humanities sequences in order of preference during the first pre-registration window, open from June 17-21.

 In terms of courses beyond the Core, there are a few that are particularly well-suited for first-years.
 You will be able to request some of those for Autumn, if you like.
 If you are interested in an Economics major, Econ 10000: Principles of Microeconomics is a course option to consider.